Business Studies and Computing

 KS3 Computing focuses on introducing students to the components of a computer and the logical processes that make up computing applications.
 As well as using common software applications (such as those listed below), students will also make use of more specialist computing programming software.
 Students will be encouraged to explore the use of different computing languages.

 KS4 Overview (what is taught in KS4)

 Business is a popular course with students in years 10 and 11.
 The course follows the BTEC Tech Award in Enterprise and has a good success rate.
-Students have to complete 3 pieces of coursework, as well as one exam on the topic of business finance.
-The exam unit is completed in Y11 odf the course.
+Students have to complete 2 pieces of coursework, as well as one exam on the topic of business finance and promotion.
+The exam unit is completed in Y11 of the course.
 Students who complete this course typically go on to study Business at further education or go out into the world of work or apprenticeships.